 Depending on the volume, specialty, and payer mix (Jargon used for a percentage of revenue from private payers, patients, and government), each medical practice can write off expenses to some extent.
 If the charges you are waiving off are above a certain percentage, it is obvious you will not be able to meet your expenses comfortably.

 If the number of clean claims (medical claims accepted by the insurance companies in the first attempt) is high, it is a good sign for revenue cycle management.

 The processing cost cuts down dramatically if there are fewer or nearly no errors in the medical claims, and fewer expenses mean high profit.

 Review the Strategy for Payer Mix

 You send different medical claims to different payers like Medicare, private payers, and more.
 It refers to Payers Mix.
 If your medical billing company is operating with this strategy, it’s good.
-Try to work on practices that help increase revenue percentage from each authority.
-For Instance, by developing claims as per specified rules of different payers.
+Try to work on practices that help increase revenue percentage from each authority, for Instance, by developing claims as per specified rules of different payers.

-If any medical billing company is not working with payer mix strategy, it’s about time to try it out.
+If any medical billing company is not working with a payer mix strategy, it’s about time to try it out.
 Go for payer mix areas that target lesser CMS or self-pay and more commercial payers.

 As a medical billing company, one has to be fully aware of revenue cycle duties and other performance categories, helping the cause of RCM.